shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 ## Summary

 -   In this lab, you explored Oracle Fusion ERP Analytics.
 You navigated the Interface and pre-built content through KPI Cards, Decks, Alerts, and Analysis.
-You also performed a Custom Analysis on a Pre-Built Profitability Subject Area, explored a Balance Sheet Subject Area and created a Trial Balance.
-Additionally, you also explored an Account Payables Project and created new reports.
+You also created a KPI with an ERP Data Model and External Data, constructed an Analysis with an ERP Data Model, and blended ERP data with External Data

 ## Acknowledgements